conduktor/conduktor-docs/docs/platform/navigation/data-quality/index.md

 ## Overview

-You can create rules with CEL expressions which capture business logic for your data.
+You can create Rules with CEL expressions which capture business logic for your data.
 For example `value.customerId.matches("[0-9]{8}")`.

-To make use of rules you need to register them in a policy.
+To make use of Rules you need to attach them to a Policy.
-When creating a policy you choose which rules you want to apply, and which topics you want to apply them to.
+When creating a Policy you choose which Rules you want to apply, and which topics you want to apply them to.
-You're then able to configure actions on the policy which take effect when a rule in the policy is violated by a message in one of your target topics.
+You're then able to configure actions on the Policy which take effect when a Rule in the Policy is violated by a message in one of your target topics.
 These actions are:
-- Report: produce events into the policy's history logs when violations occur
+- Report: produce events into the Policy's history logs when violations occur
 - Block: prevent the processing or transmission of data

 Policies created through the Console UI do not have any actions enabled by default.
-On each policy's detail page you can see its description, rules, targets, the number of messages evaluated and the number of violations since the policy was created.
+On each Policy's detail page you can see its description, Rules, targets, the number of messages evaluated and the number of violations since the Policy was created.
-From this page you can also enable (and disable) actions for the policy.
+From this page you can also enable (and disable) actions for the Policy.

-The Policies page lists your policies with their actions and targets.
+The Policies page lists your Policies with their actions and targets.
-The Rules page lists your rules with a preview of their CEL expressions.
+The Rules page lists your Rules with a preview of their CEL expressions.
-You can visit a rule's detail page to see its description, full CEL expression, and attached policies.
+You can visit a Rule's detail page to see its description, full CEL expression, and attached Policies.

 ## Prerequisites